PaulBowden673/Projects-MP-MP1/README.md

 ## All Pages
 - Sign Up button and Modal - this allows users to sign up to a mailing list with their email address and register to receive information on new music releases, gigs, etc.
-- Social Media links - this feature allows users to follow the band on Facebook, Twitter, Spotify, Spotify, Bandcamp and YouTube for all the latest news
+- Social Media links - this feature allows users to follow the band on Facebook, Twitter, Spotify, SoundCloud, Bandcamp and YouTube for all the latest news
 - Back to Top button to allow users to return to the top of the page.
 Useful on mobile devices where the page scrolls a long way from the top.
 - Navigation links - this feature allows the users to move through the pages easily.
 I chose to place the navigation below the Hero image to give a bold effect and break from convention to match the stlye of the band.